khushi-purwar/WebDev-ProjectKart/readme.md

 # Description

 Word Guess Game is a simple version of a hangman style game.Press any Alpha key (A-Z, a-z) to start game.
 Non alpha keys are ignored.
 If a correct letter is guessed, the game will reveal the letter in its correct location.
-If an incorrect letter is selected, then it will add the letter to a list on incorrectly guessed letters and decrement the remaining guesses count.
+If an incorrect letter is selected, then it will add the letter to a list on incorrectly guessed lettersanddecrement the remaining guesses count.

 # Tech stack used